HardNorth/github-version-generate/README.md

 If there is no regex match in prerelease section the patch version fragment will be incremented.
 You can force action increment a specific version fragment you like by configuring [Next version](#next-version) parameters.
-If any of such parameters were specified the default behavior will be ignored.
+If any of such parameters was specified the default behavior will be ignored.

 ## Usage
 To use the action introduce it into your job steps of a github actions workflow.